Step-by-Step IndexedDB Version Upgrade Migration

 onupgradeneededto intercept theversionchangetransaction. - Implement conditional migration blocks using

-event.oldVersionto handle incremental jumps (e.g.,v1→v2,v2→v3). - Execute all schema operations using the implicit transaction (
+event.oldVersionto handle incremental jumps (e.g.,v1→v2,v2→v3).
+Always useif (oldVersion < N)so a multi-version jump falls through every block in order. - Execute all schema operations using the implicit transaction (

 event.target.transaction).createObjectStoreandcreateIndexmust complete before the transaction commits. - Apply data transformation logic after